Ralith/schulze/votescrape-gui/README.md

 voting method such as the Schulze method, the voter can express his true preference for C without sacrificing their ability to support B in favor of A. This remains true no matter how many or how few other voters are making use of the opportunity to express complex preferences.

+The Schulze method satisfies the Condorcet criterion, which requires that if an option would win a vote individually against every other option it must win the full vote.
+A corollary to this is that if all voters place votes for a single option, the same winner will be selected by the Schulze method as would be selected by a simple plurality method.
+This means that the counting utility may be applied to votes for which selection of winner by plurality is desired.